 There are also many other reasons, other than purely financial considerations, for companies in both for-profit and non-profit sectors to use marketing.
 Some of these considerations are external, and others are internal.
 For example, shaping the organizational/company image, or public profile, relates to things that are external to your organization.

 All types of businesses, including non-profit ones, must be concerned about the external image conveyed to those outside the organization.
-For this reason, marketing can help in building and in shaping external awareness efforts, providing answers to questions about who you are, what you’re all about as a company or organization, what’s new or what’s going on with your company, and what’s being planned, among many other possible external considerations.
+For this reason, all need to utilize some form of marketing.
+Implementing a marketing program can help in building and in shaping both external and internal awareness efforts.
+Marketing can help provide answers to questions about who you are, what you’re all about as a company or organization, what’s new or what’s going on inside and/or outside of your company that affects your customers/users, employees, donors, and the community that supports your organization.

-On the other hand, there is also an important need to make sure things are going well inside your company.
-For example, helping build or strengthen internal relationships should be one of the primary considerations of any business entity.
-Effort must be undertaken to ensure that relationship with employees are considered and maintained.
+In addition to utilizing marketing to develop strategic plans for the future of your organization, among many other possible internal and external considerations, there is also an important need to use marketing to help make sure things are going well inside your organization.
+For example, helping to build or strengthen internal relationships should be one of the primary considerations of any business entity.
+Marketing efforts can be undertaken to ensure that building and maintaining strong business relationships with employees are considered and maintained.

-Just as it does when involved with external considerations, marketing communications can also help in building and shaping internal awareness for any non-profit.
-It can help by providing answers for employees about who you are as an organization, your expectations of them as employees, what’s new or what’s going on with your company that they need to be aware of.
+Just as it does when involved with external considerations, marketing communications can help in building and shaping internal awareness for any non-profit.
+How?
+Well, it can help by providing answers for employees about who you are as an organization, about your expectations of them as employees, and about what’s new or what’s going on with your company that they need to be aware of.
 Employees also need to know about new policies, upcoming events, and any information that will affect them and the way they perform their work, among many other possible internal considerations.

-When employees are at work, they are your "internal," but as soon as they leave work and go home, in a way, they become part of your "external" public.
-Having well-informed employees who understand and are "on board" with your messaging strategies is a good way to extend the reach of your messages and your mission beyond the confines of your organization's headquarters.
+When employees are at work, they are your "internal" audience, but as soon as they leave work and go home, in a way, they become part of your "external" public.
+Having well-informed employees who understand and are "on board" with your messaging strategies is a good way to extend the reach of your philanthropic messaging strategies and your nonprofit's mission beyond the confines of your organization's headquarters.

 © 2012 Sallie B Middlebrook PhD